bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 That is general description.

-If we look deeper, we will see the following structure:
+If we look deeper in the structure, we will see the following data flow:

 .. figure:: _static/SJStructure.png

-All input data are going as a flow of bytes to particular interface provided by `InputTaskEngine`.
+All input data elements are going as a flow of bytes to particular interface provided by `InputTaskEngine`.
 That flow is going straight to `RegexInputModule` (which extends `InputStreamingExecutor` interface) and converted to an `InputEnvelope` instance which stores all data as `AvroRecord` inside.

-The `InputEnvelope` instance then goes to `InputTaskEngine` which serializes it to the stream of bytes and then sends to T-Streams.
+An `InputEnvelope` instance then goes to `InputTaskEngine` which serializes it to the stream of bytes and then sends to T-Streams.

 `RegularTaskEngine` deserializes the flow of bytes to `TStreamsEnvelope[AvroRecord]` which is then put to `RegularStreamingExecutor`.